 Merritt Island National Wildlife Refuge was established in 1963 as an overlay of NASA's John F. Kennedy Space Center for the protection of migratory birds.
 Consisting of 140,000 acres, the Refuge provides a wide variety of habitats: coastal dunes, saltwater marshes, freshwater impoundments, scrub, pine flatwoods, and hardwood hammocks that provide habitat for more than 1,500 species of plants and animals and 15 federally listed species.
 Located less than an hour east of Orlando and less than an hour south of Daytona, Merritt Island National Wildlife Refuge sees over one million people annually.

 Merritt Island National Wildlife Refuge is located in Central Florida along the Atlantic Coast and has two RV pads with full hookups available for work campers.
 To stay on a pad, volunteers are required to work 24 hours per week.
-Due to high interest, volunteers must be able to commit three months minimum for summer season.
+Due to high interest, volunteers must be able to commit two and a half months minimum for summer season.

 24 hours per week, 3 month minimum year round